abhie7/email-spam-detection-nlp/README.md

 ## Features

 - **Email Extraction**: Connect to an IMAP server to extract emails and save them in JSON format.
-- **Spam Classification**: Use a pre-trained NLP model to classify emails as spam or not.
+- **Spam Classification**: Use a fine-tuned NLP model to classify emails as spam or not.
 - **Data Storage**: Save classified email data in a structured JSON format.
 - **Interactive Visualization**: Visualize email data using a Gradio interface with filtering options.

 ## Dependencies